XeroAPI/xero-node/README.md

 The config.json includes an optional field `privateKeyString`.
 Set this as an ENV var outside the of `xero-node` and pass it in with the config.

 Private keys are of a particular format.
+If your using this method it needs to be a single string, and it must include the `-----BEGIN RSA PRIVATE KEY-----` and matching end part.
+Be sure to include a `\n` after this first line and before the last line, as well as `\` characters at the end of lines.

 Here is an example:

 ```
 let xeroKeyString =